 0 Comments

+The goal for my giant quilt to use up more of my stash, but I ended up buying all new fabric that was not the middle square and half-triangles.
+When I finished putting the blocks together, I sent it to my local quilter, Karen at www.ilongarmquilt.com in Bothell.
+She is wonderful and did these awesome ice cream cones for me.
+I also kept busy by knitting myself a sweater, making custom pillows for vintage Japanese gongs, and resin clips.
+Over a year since my last blog post.
+I've been busy with lots of projects.
 As soon as I saw these mittens on Ravelry, I knew I had to make them.
 Unfortunately, the only way to get the pattern was to buy an issue of Make Magazine, which cost my cheap butt $35, but at least it came with a bunch of other cool projects to inspire.
 This has been a quick knit, although stitching all these flowers has been pretty time consuming.
 I probably should have also followed the directions to use sport weight instead of worsted, but I really wanted to use this rich golden merino and added texture with mohair.

 Here's a little updated on my terra planter.
 My orchids are blooming like crazy, but the maidenhair fern is starting to die a bit.
 I have to spritz the whole planter daily or else it'll dry out too much.